 I love to get creative.
 I love to express myself in whatever way that I can.
 I love to be the weirdest version of myself and see how that expands my comfort zone.

 My personal idols?
 Matt Stone and Trey Parker.
 Sacha Baron Cohen.
 Seth Macfarlane.
 Adam Sandler.
 Bruce Lee.
 Dhalai Lama.
 Alan Watts.
 The creatives and the philosophers.

-If you’ve made it this far all I can say is thanks for reading, and I appreciate every reader that I receive.
-I write a lot about simple truths of life, insights of meditation you can apply off the cushion, how to be happier, more productive, and a little goofier along the way 🙂
+If you’ve made it this far all I can say is thanks for reading.
+I appreciate every reader that I receive.
+Thank you and I appreciate your presence!

 Enjoy the articles here, may they provide you value on your journey of introspection and love!